Anjok07/ultimatevocalremovergui/README.md

 ## Manual Installation (For Developers)

 **PLEASE NOTE:** Manual installs are **not** possible at this time!
-I am rewriting UVR's entire codebase for better readability, optimized application performance, enhanced features, and streamlined cross-platform compatibility.
-The new code will be released **before** the end of 2022.
+The new manual install instructions will be updated before the end of the year.

 ## License